CodeSeoul/nodejs-course/lesson3/README.md

 ## Why do we need files?

-- Variables are volatile because they stay in the memory.
+- Variables are volatile because they stay on the memory.
 - All the data stored in variables are gone when we shut down the application or turn off the computer.
-- However, files **keep** data until we update them.
+- However, files **keep** data until we update them because they stay on the disk.

 ## How to import the required module